Mediemanden/Unity3D-ROS-RL/README.md

 ```
 sudo pip install h5py
 ```
+## Install Unity on Ubuntu machine
+A Unity3D installation for Linux can be found [here](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/).

+Optionally, Unity3D can be run on a seperate windows computer with network connection to the Ubuntu machine.

 ## Download Unity Project
-Download the ROSUnityProject to your computer.
+Download the ROSUnityProject to the computer with Unity3D installed.

 # Getting Started